AdobeDocs/experience-platform.nl-NL/help/edge/personalization/adobe-target/analytics-logging/overview.md

 ---
-title: Adobe Analytics for Target (A4T) Aanmelden bij de Web SDK van het Platform
+title: Adobe Analytics for Target (A4T)-aanmelding in de Platform Web SDK
 description: Leer hoe te om de inzameling van Adobe Analytics voor Doel (A4T) gegevens te controleren gebruikend het Web SDK van het Experience Platform.
 seo-title: Adobe Analytics for Target (A4T) Logging in the Platform Web SDK
 seo-description: Learn how to control the collection of Adobe Analytics for Target (A4T) data using the Experience Platform Web SDK.